How is link building different for eCommerce sites?

-While this is not a must for eCommerce site owners – if you are already actively blogging, you might do guest posts for other sites in your niche.
+While this is not a must for eCommerce site owners – if you are already actively blogging, you might do guest posts for other sites in your niche, also known as guest post outreach.
 It does give you links back, and at the same time, it helps you become established as a voice in your industry.

 3. Internal Linking

 When you have inbound links to certain pages on your website, remember to spread that link authority around to your other pages (especially your product pages) with strategic internal linking.

 It helps the overall SEO of your site and improves important metrics such as average purchase rate and time spent on site.